Discover fun 2 year old development activities! From educational to outdoor to craft activities, get a list of ideas to do with your toddler.

-- Sort items by color.
 Find a set of similar items and sort them by color.
 A few ideas include Lego pieces, magnets, blocks, cars—anything you’ve stored in a box!
-Start the task and ask your 2 year old to help you sort them by color.
+Then, make different piles or lay out empty bowls, one for each color.

-- Sink or float.
 Gather a few household materials or toys and experiment to see which ones sink or float.
-You can do this during bath time or pour water into a large container, such as a large bowl, water cooler, or kiddie pool.
-Find items that are water-safe and have different weights so your 2 year old can see different results.
+You can do this during bath time, or pour water into a large container, like a large bowl, water cooler, or kiddie pool.
+Find water-safe items with different weights so your child can see different results.

 Outdoor activities for 2 year olds